uhawaii-system-its-ti-iam/uh-groupings-ui/README.md

 #### Quick instructions
 Laravel utilizes Composer to manage its dependencies.
 Without composer installed locally and on the server environments Laravel will not be able to work.
 Run the following commands:

 `$ curl -sS https://getcomposer.org/installer | php`

+then

 `$ mv composer.phar /usr/local/bin/composer`

 You will now be able to run the composer command from anywhere on the server.

-Note: If the above fails due to permissions, run the mv line again with sudo
+***Note**: If the above fails due to permissions, run the mv line again with sudo*

 Refer to the [Composer Documentation](https://getcomposer.org/doc/00-intro.md) for more detailed instructions.

 ## Backend
+In the application root directory,

 - run `composer install` to install all of the Laravel dependicies

 <!--- copy .env.example to .env --->

-- run `php artisan grouper:setup` and follow the prompts.
+- run `php artisan setup:grouper` and follow the prompts to setup your Laravel envionment.

 <!--
 ### Development